alagauche/Francisco_FileNaming/read_me.txt

 Assignment:     FileNaming from CodeFights
 Git:            https://github.com/alagauche/Francisco_FileNaming.git

+INSTRUCTIONS:
+Run the file named:

+     Francisco_fileNaming.py

+The other files were tester and working files.

 QUESTION TEXT:
 You are given an array of desired filenames in the order of their creation.
 Since two files cannot have equal names, the one which comes later will have